Creamy Lemon Ricotta Pasta + Golden Fried Chicken Cutlets = Italian Comfort Food

 For the Fried Chicken Cutlets

-- Dredge each cutlet in the flour, ensuring it’s lightly coated on all sides.
-Shake off any excess.
+- Dredge each cutlet in the flour, shaking off excess.

-- To test if the oil is ready, drop in a small piece of breadcrumb—it should sizzle immediately.
+- Test the oil by dropping in a breadcrumb.
+It should sizzle immediately.

-- Transfer the cooked chicken to a plate lined with paper towels to drain any excess oil.
+- Transfer cooked chicken to a plate lined with paper towels to drain excess oil.

-- Keep Warm: Place the cooked chicken cutlets on a baking sheet in a low oven (around 200°F) or cover loosely with foil to keep them warm while preparing the pasta.
+- Place fried chicken cutlets on a baking sheet in a 200°F oven, or cover loosely with foil, while preparing the pasta.

 For the Lemon Ricotta Pasta